-This study is one of the few studies from the Middle East region studying hospital readmission. $^{23-25}$ It shows that unplanned hospital readmission rates were high in a tertiary care setting.
-In addition, this study identified several factors significantly associated with an increased 28-day readmission rate, including old age, length of hospital stay, hypertension, diabetes mellitus, the presence of $\geq 3$ comorbidities, poor functional status, need for a feeding tube, polypharmacy, patients diagnosed with the respiratory system diseases.
+this study identified several factors significantly associated with an increased 28-day readmission rate, including old age, length of hospital stay, hypertension, diabetes mellitus, the presence of \geq 3 comorbidities, poor functional status, need for a feeding tube, polypharmacy, and patients diagnosed with respiratory system diseases.

-We found the 28-days readmission rate was high (n=48, 24%), which is on the higher side of the previously reported readmission rate (i.e. 11% to 24%).
-20-24 Different hospital settings could explain the differences in the readmission rate in the previous studies, the use of different definitions of readmission (within 28 days, 30 days, or 90 days etc.), different patients' clinical profiles (e.g. oncology patients were excluded from some studies, variable sociodemographic profiles of patients), variable post-discharge health care-and follow up processes- e.g. availability of early follow-up clinics.
+We found the 28-days readmission rate was high (n = 48, 24.0%), which is on the higher side of the previously reported readmission rate (11% to 24%).20-24 Different hospital settings could explain the differences in the readmission rate in the previous studies, the use of different definitions of readmission (within 28 days, 30 days, or 90 days, etc.), different patients' clinical profiles (e.g., oncology patients were excluded from some studies, variable sociodemographic profiles of patients), variable postdischarge health care-and follow-up processes (e.g., availability of early follow-up clinics).^{24,25}

 Similar to other studies, the readmitted patients in our cohort were older.
-Old age is associated with overall poor health, increased comorbidities, polypharmacy and reduced functional dependence.
-Continuity of care interventions, multidisciplinary team approach, medications reconciliation, and a proper transition of care are associated with reduced risk of hospital readmission in old patients.
+Old age is associated with poor health, increased comorbidities, polypharmacy, and reduced functional dependence.^{8,26,27} Continuity of care interventions, multidisciplinary team approach, medication reconciliation, and a proper transition of care are associated with reduced risk of hospital readmission in old patients.^{1,28,29}

-Our study found that a longer length of hospital stay and the presence of $\geq 3$ comorbidities were associated with an increased risk of hospital readmission, which is similar to previous studies finding.
-Longer hospital stay is usually related to patient's complex medical issues due to comorbidities and lack of social support.
-Improving discharge planning, patients and family education, management of comorbidity by targeting the high-risk group, and follow-up arrangements might reduce hospital readmission in patients with a high burden of comorbidities.
-33-35
+Our study found that a longer length of hospital stay and the presence of ≥ 3 comorbidities were associated with an increased risk of hospital readmission, which is similar to previous studies finding.^{4,8,30} Longer hospital stay is usually related to patient's complex medical issues due to comorbidities and lack of social support.^{31,32} Improving discharge planning, patients and family education, management of comorbidity by targeting the high-risk group, and follow-up arrangements might reduce hospital readmission in patients with a high burden of comorbidities.^{33-35}

-Polypharmacy, defined as the use of $\geq 5$ medications regularly, was associated with an increased risk of hospital readmission in our cohort.
-This finding is similar to other studies' findings which concluded that poor compliance to medications is linked to the increase in the number of medications patients are getting and hence increase the likelihood of adverse drug reactions.
-9,20,23 Additionally, a large scale cohort study of intensive care unit survivors revealed that polypharmacy is an independent risk factor for hospital readmission.
-37 A study from the Middle East region showed that lack of patient education is associated with poor compliance to treatment of acute coronary syndrome.
-Therefore it was associated with more cardiovascular events and readmissions within 1-year.
-38 Old patients with anticipated low health literacy require specialized education during admission and upon discharge to encourage treatment satisfaction and medication adherence.
-Moreover, medications reconciliation is highly recommended upon discharge, 39, along with an early follow-up review to minimize the risk of readmission associated with polypharmacy.
-36
+Polypharmacy, defined as the use of ≥ 5 medications regularly, was associated with an increased risk of hospital readmission in our cohort.
+This finding is similar to other studies' findings, which concluded that poor compliance with medications is linked to the increase in the number of medications patients are getting, increasing the likelihood of adverse drug reactions.^{9,20,23,36} Additionally, a large-scale cohort study of intensive care unit survivors revealed that polypharmacy is an independent risk factor for hospital readmission.37 A study from the Middle East region showed that lack of patient education is associated with poor compliance to treatment of acute coronary syndrome.
+Therefore, it was associated with more cardiovascular events and readmissions within one year.38 Old patients with anticipated low health literacy require specialized education during admission and upon discharge to encourage treatment satisfaction and medication adherence.
+Moreover, medications reconciliation is highly recommended upon discharge,39 along with an early follow-up review to minimize the risk of readmission associated with polypharmacy.36

-Among the readmitted patients, 22.9% had pneumonia diagnosis, which is in line with another study that showed a similar range of readmission (17%-29%).40-42 Patients with multiple comorbidities, including heart failure, chronic obstructive pulmonary disease, diabetes mellitus, and malignancy, are at an increased risk of hospital readmission due to pneumonia.
-We believe that careful assessment of the antibiotic's treatment, the need for feeding tubes, annual influenza and pneumococcal vaccinations are the top preventable measures for preventing pneumonia.
-Likewise, providing a management plan of the patient's comorbidities to control their disease has a significant role in reducing the readmission rate.
+Among the readmitted patients, 22.9% had a pneumonia diagnosis, which is in line with another study that showed a similar range of readmission (17%-29%).^{40-42} Patients with multiple comorbidities, including heart failure, chronic obstructive pulmonary disease, diabetes mellitus, and malignancy, are at an increased risk of hospital readmission due to pneumonia.^{24,43} We believe that careful assessment of the antibiotic treatment, the need for feeding tubes, and annual influenza and pneumococcal vaccinations are the top preventable measures for preventing pneumonia.^{40,44} Likewise, providing a management plan of the patient's comorbidities to control their disease significantly reduces the readmission rate.45